steefst33f/NfcWrapper/README.md

 ## Example

-In the main.cpp file you can find an example of the implementation of the nfc wrappper that scans for a ISO1443a tag and will read and return its record if found.
+In the Examples you can find an example of the implementation of the nfc wrappper that scans for a ISO1443a tag and will read and return its record if found.